TheWiseMan03/ninja_template/docs/CODE_OF_CONDUCT.md

 >3.
 A module responsible for handling and managing errors to ensure stable operation of the application.
 >4.
 Custom paginator: Implementation of pagination with the ability to configure parameters for easy navigation through data.
 >5.
 The ability to filter data according to specified criteria or parameters to get more accurate results.
 >6.
-A mechanism for generating URLs based on named routes, making it easier to manage links and navigate between pages
+A mechanism for generating URLs based on named routes, making it easier to manage endpoints.

 ## New files for the application should be organized as follows:

 1. The source code of your application is located in the 'src/apps/your_app_name' directory.
 2. The API associated with your application is located inside 'src/api/your_app_name'.
-3. All API-endpoints should be placed inside '/your_app_api/'.
+3. All API-endpoints should be placed inside 'src/api/'.

 ## CRUD Operations